ManuelePasini/DTM-2526-Crash-Course/slides/lesson01.typ

 ]

 #slide(title:"Disclaimer")[
-  Most of the slides are based on the slides of prof. Guido Borghi ]
+  Most of the slides are based on the slides of prof. Guido Borghi and enriched by dr. Davide Domini ]